marufaytekin/gatling-kafka-feeder/README.md

 Usage
 -----

-Add as a Dependency as follows:
+Add as a Dependency as follows.

 build.sbt: